Canada, Nova Scotia: Cabot Trail Bike Tour

 (Click image to enlarge)

-Finish: Cycling finishes mid-afternoon, day six, at the inn in Margaree.
-Freewheeling shuttle gets you back to Halifax by 19:30.
+Finish: Cycling finishes mid-afternoon, day six, in Baddeck.
+Freewheeling shuttle will return you to Halifax by about 18:00.

 Please contact us to arrange alternate plans, if necessary.

-Our transfer departs Halifax at midday.
-Otherwise, meet late this afternoon at your first inn (a good place to park your vehicle for the week if you’re driving yourself).
+An optional transfer departs Halifax at midday.
+Otherwise, meet late this afternoon at your first inn, where you can park your car for the week if you’re driving yourself.
 D (Meal inclusions provided for guided trips only)

 Inverness to Cheticamp.
 Short ~42km; Long ~67km

-Ride down the East side of Margaree River Valley to its mouth, where you can stop for lobster on the beach.
+Ride on the rail trail into the pretty village of Inverness – home to one of the highest rated golf courses in the world, a horseracing track, and a fabulous beach.
+From there, follow Broad Cove Banks along a spectacular coastal ride, with stops at two more wonderful beaches, to where the Margaree River spills into the sea at Margaree Harbour.
 Short option riders will transfer to Cheticamp from Belle Côte.
-The long option follows the ocean through the Acadian region to Cheticamp.
+The long option follows the ocean through the Acadian coastal region to Cheticamp.
 If you arrive early enough, you can spend the remainder of the afternoon exploring this very Acadian town and its surroundings.
 There are hiking, off-road riding, and swimming opportunities, and you can sometimes whale watch from the bluffs at Cheticamp Island.
 BL

 Cheticamp to Dingwall.
 Short ~47km; Long ~78km